takeshape/penny/README.md

 2. Follow the instructions in `.env.local`.

+3. Run `npm run typegen` to generate type definitions from the GraphQL schema

-3. Run `npm run dev` to start the application and open [http://localhost:3000](http://localhost:3000) with your browser to play around!
+4. Run `npm run dev` to start the application and open [http://localhost:3000](http://localhost:3000) with your browser to play around!

 ## Known Limitations